by Kim Childs, CPPC

 As you explore these questions, ideally in writing, let your answers begin to direct you to more empowered choices, and give yourself permission to make them.
 In the meantime, Kim Possible and I will be rooting for you, and kicking some butt.

-Kim Childs is a Boston-area certified life and career coach specializing in Positive Psychology, creativity and midlife transitions.
-Click here to learn more and schedule a free initial consultation in person or via phone or Skype.
+Kim Childs is a Boston-area certified life and career coach specializing in Positive Psychology, creativity, soulful living and midlife transitions.
+Click here to learn more and schedule a free initial consultation in person or via phone or video chat.